Summerville Family YMCA providing free meals for Lowcountry kids

 The YMCA said it will give out bags filled with nutritious food to each child 18 years old and younger.

-“During this time of uncertainty, we continue to serve our community,” said Andrea Dorman, Family Program Director at the Summerville Family YMCA.
-“Each child will receive a bag containing ten items, including: can goods such as pasta and vegetables, a fruit cup, a shelf-stable milk and more.”
+“Each child will receive a bag containing ten items, including: can goods such as pasta and vegetables, a fruit cup, a shelf-stable milk and more.” said Ms. Dorman.

-The distribution will take place 1 p.m. to 3 p.m. on March 25 at the Oakbrook YMCA Family Center at 900 Crosscreek Drive in Summerville.
+The distribution will take place on Wednesday, March 25, from 1 p.m. to 3 p.m. at the Oakbrook YMCA Family Center at 900 Crosscreek Drive in Summerville.

 The support effort is one of many ongoing across the state amid the COVID-19 pandemic.